roywakumelojr/Sprint-Challenge-Advanced-React/README.md

 - [X] Name three life-cycle methods and their purposes.

     The three life-cycle methods are Mounting, Updating and Unmounting.
-The Mounting phase is when a component is built, the updating phase refers to when the components are revised in order to meet that the developer is trying to achieve. and lastly, Unmounting defines when a component is removed from the screen.
+The Mounting phase is when a component is built, the updating phase refers to when the components are revised in order to meet what the developer is trying to achieve. and lastly, Unmounting defines when a component is removed from the screen.

 - [X] What is the purpose of a custom hook?